nanoMLMS/NPGrowth_V2/README.md

 * Each target `size` and `position` must contain exactly three values.
 * Target sizes must be positive.
 * The generated deposition input is intended to be included in a complete LAMMPS input file rather than used as a complete simulation by itself.
+* Choose the **source/target mode** to grow a nanoparticle by depositing atoms/clusters onto a substrate over time; choose the **geometry/sintering mode** when you want to start from several equilibrated clusters placed at rest and let them sinter.
+* In geometry mode a `geometry` block with `seeds` replaces the `sources` list, and `n_source_regions` must equal the number of seeds.
+* `overlap_radius` is optional in geometry mode and, if omitted, is derived from the seed's internal minimum pair distance.
+* `delta` is the source-region half-width and hence controls the placement precision of each cluster.
+* The source/target mode is dependency-free; the geometry mode additionally requires `numpy`, `ase` and `scipy`.